 During the summer, a high demand of water comes at a period when water resources are already stressed due to hotter temperatures, and drier conditions.
-Below are some ways one can help conserve water. fact: A leaky faucet that drips at the rate of one drip per second can waste more than 2,000 gallons per year.
-That's the amount of water needed to take more than 120 showers!
+The summer water fact: Did you know that as much as 50 percent of water used outdoors is wasted from inefficient watering methods and irrigation systems?